-The CPC will review the summary and hold a meeting with an applicant to provide oral and written feedback on the Project Summary.
-The intent of this meeting is to help the applicant determine whether they should proceed further with the proposal process, whether to submit a more formal and complete draft Project Application.
+The CPC will review the summary and hold a meeting with an applicant to provide oral and written feedback on the Preliminary Proposal.
+The intent of this meeting is to help the applicant determine whether they should proceed further with the proposal process, whether to submit a more formal and complete Project Application Proposal.

-7.3.3 Step 3 - Submit Complete Draft Application by Deadline
+7.3.3 Step 3 - Submit CPA Project Application Proposal (CPA PAP)

-Applicants are required to submit a completed draft Project Application to the CPC via mail or in person.
-Applications must be received by the CPC Administrator (or care of Groton CPC) at Groton Town Hall by the posted date and time.
-This draft provides the main opportunity applicants will have for oral and written feedback prior to the final application deadline.
+Applicants are required to submit a completed draft/initial CPA PAP to the CPC via mail or in person.
+Proposals must be received by the CPC Administrator (or care of Groton CPC) at Groton Town Hall by the posted deadline.
+This draft provides the main opportunity applicants will have for oral and written feedback prior to the final proposal deadline.